kondetivenki/Azure-Security-Center/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 #### 🎓 Level: 100 (Beginner)
 #### ⌛ Estimated time to complete this lab: 60 minutes

-## Objectives
-Create a new Microsoft Account enable with Azure Trial Subscription This section is intended to deploy Azure resources in an automated way to get you started quickly or in case you need to re-provision your environment.

-### Exercise 1: Understanding Azure Security Center dashboard
+## Exercise 1: Understanding Azure Security Center dashboard

 1. Navigate to the **Azure Portal** (https://portal.azure.com) using the credentials you created in the previous module.
 2. From the left navigation pane, click on **Security Center**.
 You can also navigate to Azure Security Center dashboard by using the top search bar.